Skip to content

 Instructions

-• In a medium bowl, combine the olive oil, broth, Italian seasoning, salt, garlic powder, and pepper.
+• In a medium bowl, combine 3-4 Tablespoons olive oil, 1/4 cup broth, 1 teaspoon Italian seasoning, 1 teaspoons salt, 1/2 teaspoon garlic powder, and 1/4 ground black pepper.
 Drizzle 3/4 of the mixture over the chicken and potatoes.
 Toss to combine.
 Bake 15 minutes.

 • Remove from the oven.
-Flip the potatoes and add the green beans to the pan.
-Drizzle the remaining olive oil mixture and sprinkle any additional salt and pepper needed over the top.
+Flip the potatoes and add one pound green beans to the pan.
+Drizzle with the remaining olive oil mixture and sprinkle any additional salt and pepper needed over the top.

 • Bake an additional 10 to 15 minutes, or until the potatoes are tender.
 You can broil the last minute if you prefer a crispier top.
 Once chicken is cooked through (a meat thermometer inserted into the center reads 165°F), remove from oven.
 Add fresh herbs on top. if desired.
 Season to taste.